-Lake Hopatcong is New Jersey's largest freshwater lake, offering visitors outstanding boating, fishing, water sports, and swimming.
-Located just 30 miles from the Delaware Water Gap and 40 miles from New York City, Lake Hopatcong's 45 miles of shoreline is home to restaurants, marinas, and public beaches, making it a great escape for the day.
+The 4-square-mile Lake Hopatcong is New Jersey's largest freshwater lake, offering outstanding boating, fishing, water sports, and swimming.
+Located just 30 miles from the Delaware Water Gap and 40 miles from New York City, Lake Hopatcong's 45 miles of shoreline boasts restaurants, marinas, and public beaches.
 Swimming is permitted during the summer months while lifeguards are on duty.
 In addition to changing areas and a concession, there are volleyball courts and playgrounds near the beach.

-The view from High Point Monument, at 1,803 feet above sea level, is a spectacular panorama of rich farmland and forest that crosses three states.
+At 1,803 feet above sea level, the view from the High Point Monument is a spectacular panorama of rich farmland and forest that spans three states.
 Spring-fed Lake Marcia is cool and refreshing for swimmers.
 The beach is protected by lifeguards, and there is a bathhouse and food concession adjacent to the beach.
 In addition, High Point offers more than 50 miles of trails as well as picnic and camping facilities.
 Read our full review of High Point State Park.

 RELATED: Best NJ Shore Beaches from Sandy Hook to Cape May

 Take a cool dip in the pristine waters of Atsion Lake.
 Located within the Wharton State Forest, the lake is a popular destination for families looking for an alternative to the Jersey Shore.
 The swimming area boasts three comfort stations with showers and restroom facilities.
-Also near the lake are barbecue grills, a playground, ball fields, trails, nature crafts, and concession stands.
-Swimming is permitted from Memorial Day to Labor Day from 10 a.m. to 6 p.m., while lifeguards are on duty.
-If you plan to go on the weekend, get there early as the park often fills to capacity and is closed by 10 a.m.
-An entrance fee per car is charged during the summer months.
-Prices can be found here.
+There are also barbecue grills, a playground, ball fields, trails, nature crafts, and concession stands near the lake.
+If you plan to go on the weekend, get there early as the park often fills and is closed by 10am.

 Swimmers, boaters, and fishermen enjoy the blue waters of Round Valley Reservoir.
-Swimming is permitted daily from 10 a.m. to 6 p.m. during the summer months, while lifeguards are on duty in the day-use area only.
+Swimming is permitted while lifeguards are on duty in the day-use area only.
 Swimming is not allowed in the main reservoir.
 There are plenty of beach-side amenities, including playgrounds, volleyball courts, changing areas with showers, and a concession building that sells food and beach supplies.

-Belleplain State Forest consists of 21,000 acres of pine, oak, and Atlantic white cedar, located in Cape May and Cumberland counties.
-It is also home to beautiful Lake Nummy.
-From Memorial Day to Labor Day, swimming is permitted on the north side of the lake, where lifeguards are on duty.
+Belleplain State Forest consists of a woodsy 21,000 acres in Cape May and Cumberland counties.
+It is also home to the beautiful Lake Nummy.
 Visitors will find a beach complex containing changing areas, restrooms, a first-aid station, and a concession stand offering refreshments, beach supplies, and novelties.
 Picnic areas are nearby and include tables, charcoal grills, and restroom facilities.
-During the summer months an entrance fee to the park is charged per vehicle.